Faith Survey is a website where the visitor may answer questions on a variety of topics relating to religious belief or unbelief.

 The data gathered will be used to form the basis of future reports which will not contain any personally identifiable information such as names or email addresses.

-Catholic Survey: 27% attend Mass every week, against 11% who rarely or never attend.
+Catholic Survey: 27% attend Mass every week or more, against 15% who rarely or never attend.

 » View the Latest Results website.

 Results of a 2014 Poll of over 12,000 Catholics reveals that 54% of Catholics in the U.S. and 64% in Spain support gay marriage, 98% of Congolese Catholics and 84% of Philippine Catholics oppose it.Source: Univision Survey 2014

 Results from the UK Census 2011 for religious adherence show that: